paularah/2022-study-plan/README.md

 - K8s
 - CSS and chakra ui
 - Algorithm design
-- basic web3 with a focus on devOps for web3
+- maybe basic web3 with a focus on devOps for web3

 ### courses